 Lower prices persuaded us to add to Sanofi and Qiagen (drug companies), Rakuten and Tencent (e-commerce), Intesa Sanpaolo, Mediobanca, Lloyds and PICC (financials), ENI (oil) and JSR (manufacturing).
-New positions were established in Inpex and Gilead Sciences.
+New positions were established in Inpex, Gilead Sciences and a gold miner ETF.